VampToshikazu/VampToshikazu/README.md

 - -13 or 20+
 - homophobic, biphobic, transphobic, lesbophobic, panphobic + etc.
 - proshippers/neutrals
+- whitewashers and if you think blackwashing exists
+- those emo ppl at the bakery, stay far away from me.
 - if you like/ a fan of - DSMP, killing stalking,your boyfriend game,webtoon boyfriend, hasbin hotel/helluva boss
 - against neopronouns & xenogenders
 - doubles of me, i dont mind cosplays and kinnies if yall are nice